Adult ADHD can feel overwhelming

 • Trouble listening when spoken to

-• Often losing or forgetting important items like your phone or keys
+• Often losing or forgetting important items, like your phone or keys

 Some symptoms of predominantly hyperactive and impulsive ADHD can include: